abulimov/abulimov.github.io/content/post/2021-05-23-taking-notes.md

 I couldn't be happier with it, it does exactly what I always wanted my notes-taking app to do.

-Opensource, no cruft, no terrible WYSIWYG editor, syncing via Dropbox/Nextcloud.
+OpenSource, no cruft, no terrible WYSIWYG editor, syncing via Dropbox/Nextcloud.
 Simple and lightweight on the phone, works well on PC.

 I can wholeheartedly recommend it, and it seems like it's doing quite well in terms of development, with second [Google Summer of Code participation](https://joplinapp.org/gsoc2021/index/) and active github repo.

 I just wish I made this wonderful discovery sooner!

-## Sidenote
+## Side note

 While exporting everything from Evernote I was amused that I have notes from that long ago, and it's pretty cool to read what games I liked in say 2013 and why.